-Since the 1980s, U.S. prisons and jails have relied on the use of segregation to manage difficult populations.2 Within the Federal Bureau of Prisons, the number of individuals held in segregation/solitary confinement increased even in jurisdictions where prison populations declined.3 Originally intended to handle dangerous inmates and those who had committed very serious infractions, over time, the use of segregated housing expanded to include a high proportion of individuals with violations that are disruptive but not violent (e.g., talking back, being out of place, failing to report to work or school, refusing to program, refusing to change housing units or cells).4 Although it varies by jurisdiction, segregation or solitary confinement is used most commonly to punish individuals in confinement for rule violations (disciplinary or punitive segregation), remove inmates from the general facility population who are thought to pose a risk to security or safety (administrative segregation), and protect individuals believed to be at risk in the general facility population (protective custody).
+Since the 1980s, U.S. prisons and jails have relied on the use of segregation to manage difficult populations.2 Originally intended to handle dangerous inmates and those who had committed very serious infractions, over time, the use of segregated housing expanded to include a high proportion of individuals with violations that are disruptive but not violent.
+Now inmates may end up in segregated housing for infractions such as talking back, being out of place, failing to report to work or school, refusing to participate in programs, or refusing to change housing units or cells.3

+Although it varies by jurisdiction, segregation or solitary confinement is used most commonly to punish individuals in confinement for rule violations (disciplinary or punitive segregation), remove inmates from the general facility population who are thought to pose a risk to security or safety (administrative segregation), and protect individuals believed to be at risk in the general facility population (protective custody).
 Other reasons include ensuring the safety of inmates under investigation and holding those awaiting hearings.
 Involuntary protective custody occurs when an individual is placed in segregated housing against his or her will.
 Voluntary protective custody refers to housing requested by an individual.
-Inmates at risk for sexual victimization or physical violence sometimes request protective custody or put themselves in disciplinary segregation by committing violations in order to protect themselves from risk in the general population.
-Others are placed in administrative segregation by corrections officials for protection.
+Inmates at risk for sexual victimization or physical violence sometimes request protective custody or put themselves in disciplinary segregation by committing violations in order to protect themselves from harm in the general population.

-Disciplinary and administrative segregation are also used to hold mentally ill, developmentally delayed, and other individuals at risk in the general population.5 Although they may have no violations and may not pose a threat to staff or others, they are typically housed in the same units as dangerous and violent inmates with the same intensive security procedures, levels of isolation, restricted human interactions, and reduced access to programs and mental health care.
-This restricts congregate and programming options and is an ineffective use of security resources.
+Inmates with serious mental illness and those with developmental disabilities are among the populations who are often placed in segregated housing for protection.4 Although they may have no violations and may not pose a threat to staff or others, they are typically housed in units with the same intensive security procedures, levels of isolation, restricted human interactions, and reduced access to programs and mental health care.5 This restricts congregate and programming options and is an ineffective use of security resources.
 It also creates barriers to effective service provision due to the high security and restricted movement practices in segregation.
-Although some jurisdictions have protective custody housing in the general facility population that affords congregate opportunities, programming, services, and other activities in an environment designed to protect at-risk individuals from predators, most use high-security segregation/isolation cells.